aricday/spectrum-webhook/README.md

 -   [Spectrum Labs account](https://www.spectrumlabsai.com/) and access credentials

 ### Create the Pre-Event Webhook
-We will be configuring a Conversations Webhook: \ https://www.twilio.com/console/conversations/configuration/webhooks
+We will be configuring a Conversations Webhook and selecting the event *onMessageAdd* https://www.twilio.com/console/conversations/configuration/webhooks

 ---